d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 \end{aligned}
 $$

 where $p$ is a parameter in $[0,1]$ we get to pick.
 Notice that if $p=1$ then they are both always their minimum or maximum values simultaneously, and if $p=0$ they are guaranteed to take their flipped values simultaneously (one is large when the other is small and vice versa).
 If $p=1/2$, then the four possibilities are all equally likely, and neither should be related.
 Let us compute the covariance.
-First, note $\mu_X = 2$ and $\mu_Y = 1$, so we may compute:
+First, note $\mu_X = 2$ and $\mu_Y = 1$, so we may compute using :eqref:`cov-def`:

 $$
 \begin{aligned}